choojs/website/content/docs/networking/index.md

 Let's take a look at how to write a store that allows us to send and receive messages from a websocket!

-_If you're interested in a premade solution for Server Sent Events in Choo, check out the [choo-websocket](https://github.com/yerkopalma/choo-websocket) package._
+_If you're interested in a premade solution for WebSockets in Choo, check out the [choo-websocket](https://github.com/yerkopalma/choo-websocket) package._